 We also encourage applications from groups based in Wolverhampton, Cumbria, Grimsby and Derry/Londonderry in particular, as cinema provision in these areas is lower than in other parts of the country, but groups from all over the UK are welcome to apply.

-If you have any access requirements and would like an alternative way to apply, please contact Ellie at email@example.com and we can arrange an alternative method of application.
-We apologise that we are not able to offer support over the phone at this time as the Cinema For All team are working from home and we unfortunately do not have our usual office phone access.
+If you have any access requirements and would like an alternative way to apply, please contact Ellie at email@example.com and we will endeavour to help.
+We apologise that we are not able to offer support over the phone at this time as the Cinema For All team is working remotely and we unfortunately do not have our usual office phone access.
 However, we can arrange to talk over Zoom with you.
-We apologise for any inconvenience this may cause.

 As a BFI supported initiative there is priority given to programmes that support British, independent and specialised cinema.
 You can read the BFI’s definition of specialised cinema here.